5 Best Day Trips From London You Won’t Want to Miss

 Antique shops line the center of the town, as well as a few tea rooms and pubs.
 Check out Burford Antiques Center and Antiques at the George.

 Huffkins Burford is the best place for tea with scones, sandwiches, and fresh salads.
-For a few pints and some traditional English pubs food, some of the best places are Cotswold Arms and The Royal Oak.
+For a few pints and some traditional English pub food, some of the best places are Cotswold Arms and The Royal Oak.

 If you aren’t sure which Cotswold towns to visit, book a tour.
 This way, you have transportation from one place to the next.
 A tour guide can also show you the best places in each village.

-How to get there: it will take you about 2 hours in the car to get to Cotswolds from London.
-If you don’t book a tour, it’s a good idea to rent a car.
 Getting there by train or bus requires you to first get to Oxford and then switch lines a few more times, which can be confusing and time-consuming.

-Harry Potter Warner Bros Tour
+5. Harry Potter Warner Bros Tour

 This is a top recommendation for Harry Potter movie fans.
 It’s also one of the best day trips from London if you have children.
 They will love exploring the magic of how the films were made.